Christoph33one/post-planner-api/README.md

 All registered users can search a location, view a travel plan and even comemnt on a travel plan to give updates to the location or any small ideas.

-This is a [link](https://travel-planner-api.herokuapp.com/) to the live API.
+This is a [link](https://travel-planner-api.herokuapp.com/) to the live API, please take look.
 ---

 # Project goal